-Instead of: prior to due to the in a considerable the vast During in close fact that number of cases majority the time proximity of that to Write: before because often most when near
+Instead of: prior to in a considerable the vast During in close fact that number of cases majority the time proximity of that to Write: before because often most when near

 Use short sentences.
 A sentence made of more than 40 words should probably be rewritten as two sentences.